 Details of the Voucher Program

 According to a recent report at U.S. Catholic, the Indiana voucher program passed the state legislature in the spring of this year, and since that time, around 250 private and religious schools have been approved by the state to participate in the program.
 This means that approved schools can admit students on scholarship, based on the family’s income levels.
 Scholarship money comes from the tax dollars that would normally be spend on public schooling.
-The equivalent of the per-pupil tax dollars goes directly to the family to be used to pay tuition and fees at the approved private school of the family’s choice, rather than going into. . .read more
+The equivalent of the per-pupil tax dollars goes directly to the family to be used to pay tuition and fees at the approved private school of the family’s choice, rather than going. . .read more